HorizonChaser/OS-Experiment-2021/README.md

 - Implement syncing operations and functions
 - Implement the sync model of the bus driver and the conductor while operating the bus
 - Show the output of the model

+## Experiment 3: Share Process Data between Threads

+### Description

+- Create a new thread, and change data of process inside this thread

+### Detail

+- Define a global variable in process
+- Change that variable inside a thread you create and print it

+## Experiment X: Simulate a File System

+### Note
+This experiment **has been deleted**  in latest version of experiment guide book, and it was finished by my carelessness of mixing up the out-dated version and latest version of the guide...

+### Description
+- Simulate a file system, and implement basic methods